-DO's DON'ts

-- Check your house, repair doors and windows, where ever necessary - Keep a Hurricane Lantern filled with kerosene, flashing, match boxes, candles and enough dry cells - Make sure that your radio set is fully serviceable.
-Keep an extra set of batteries ready for transistor. - Keep your radio set on and listen to the latest weather warnings and advice from the nearest.
+DO's DON'ts DO's Check your house, repair doors and windows, where ever necessary Keep a Hurricane Lantern filled with kerosene, flashing, match boxes, candles and enough dry cells Make sure that your radio set is fully serviceable.
+Keep an extra set of batteries ready for transistor.
+Keep your radio set on and listen to the latest weather warnings and advice from the nearest.
 All India Radio Station.
-Pass the information to others (by word of mouth. - Don't venture into the areas where streams or rivers flow, hight water due to heavy rains, may surge. - Bolt up glass windows and put shutters in place. - Get extra food stored, particularly that type which does not require cooking such as, Flat, Rice, Sattu (pulse powder).
-Store extra drinking water. - When you are moving to a shelter move your valuable articles to upper floors or tie lit to the roof so that these would not be submerged. - Make provisions for children and old people requiring special diets. - Be clam.
-Your ability to meet an emergency will inspire and help others. - Stay in the shelter, as long as you are informed to do so - While in the shelter, follows the instructions of lpersonnel-in-charge.

-- Do not keep loose objects like cans, tins and other implements.
-They may become weapons of destruction during strong winds. - Do not spread rumours, not listen to them, only official version of the warnings may be listened to through Radio. - Do not stay in your house, when advised to vacate by authorities, especially when your house is located in a low-lying area.
-You may run the risk of being marooned. - Do no venture out, if the weather suddenly clears during a strom as indicated by a full in the wind and rain.
-Remember strong wind will return equally suddenly from the opposite direction with even greater velocity.
-This happens when the eye of the strom passes over your area. - Avoid any loose wires, hanging from the poles to avoid electrocution. - Drink only safe water. - Prople should keep away from disaster areas, unless they are required to assist. - Anti social elements should be prevented from doing mischief. - Houses and dwellings should be cleared of debris. - The losses should be reported to the revenue authorities - Relatives should be promptly informed about the safety of person in the disaster area. - c) Operational Guidelines of what to do in the event of a Heat wave.
+Pass the information to others (by word of mouth.
+Don't venture into the areas where streams or rivers flow, hight water due to heavy rains, may surge.
+Bolt up glass windows and put shutters in place.
+Get extra food stored, particularly that type which does not require cooking such as, Flat, Rice, Sattu (pulse powder).
+Store extra drinking water.
+When you are moving to a shelter move your valuable articles to upper floors or tie lit to the roof so that these would not be submerged.
+Make provisions for children and old people requiring special diets.
+Be clam.
+Your ability to meet an emergency will inspire and help others.
+Stay in the shelter, as long as you are informed to do S0.
+DON'ts Do not keep loose objects like of implements.
+They may become during strong winds.
+Do not spread rumours, not list version of the warnings may be Radio.
+Do not stay in your house, whe authorities , especially when ye low-lying area.
+You may run to marooned.
+Do no venture out, if the weath during a strom as indicated by rain .
+Remember strong wind suddenly from the opposite di velocity.
+This happens when the passes over your area.
+Avoid any loose wires, hanging avoid electrocution .
+Drink only safe water.
+Prople should keep away from they are required to assist.
+Anti social elements should be mischief.
+Houses and dwellings should be reported to assist.
+While in the shelter, follows the instructions of lpersonnel-in-charge.
+The losses should be reported to authorities.
+Relatives should be promptly in safety of person in the disaster.

+b) Operational Guidelines of what to do in the event of a Cyclone c) Operational Guidelines of what to do in the event of a Heat wave.